| THE CHINESE "KE"

 stringing of the modern Console or Spinet piano, the most

 popular piano made today.
+This instrument also

 known to the Germans as the "Flugel", to the French as the "Clavecin"